GCarolyne/c1024-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- How do you store data in `localStorage`?
+- How do you store data in `localStorage`? setItem(),

-- How do you retrieve data from `localStorage`?
+- How do you retrieve data from `localStorage`? getItem()
 - What data type can `localStorage` save in the browser?
+  JSON string
 - When is the safest time to store user data?
+  Right away when the user submits his information and data.

 ## Notes